yandex-cloud/docs/en/compute/operations/images-with-pre-installed-software/setup.md

     If you can't connect to the VM, try again in a few minutes.

     {% endnote %}

 1. Complete the steps of the web setup wizard and follow the recommendations from the developers: [Drupal](https://drupal.org/), [GitLab](https://about.gitlab.com), [Joomla](https://joomla.org/), or [WordPress](https://wordpress.org/).

 During software configuration, you may need the DB connection parameters.
-To find out these parameters, [connect to the VM](operate.md) via SSH and run the command:
+To find out these parameters, [connect to the VM](operate.md) over SSH and run the command:

 ```
 $ sudo cat /root/default_passwords.txt